GrantHS-Programming/ap-final-project-Fishhkabob/README.md

 Concepts

-These are the two possible concepts I'm working on but hey one may not work and the oter one's complicated... ffffuuuuccckkkkk
+These are the two possible concepts I'm working on but hey one may not work and the other one's complicated...  ffffuuuuccckkkkk

 anyway
 here you go ig?